-SC to hear plea that alleges Naresh Goyal tried to frame CJI in sexual misconduct case
+SC notice to lawyer, who alleged Naresh Goyal tried to frame CJI in sexual misconduct case

-New Delhi Apr 23: The Supreme Court will examine a plea that claims that Jet Airways Founder Naresh Goyal could have played a role in allegedly framing Chief Justice of India, Ranjan Gogoi in a sexual harassment case.
+New Delhi Apr 23: The Supreme Court has issued notice on a plea claiming that Jet Airways Founder Naresh Goyal could have played a role in allegedly framing Chief Justice of India, Ranjan Gogoi in a sexual harassment case.

-The Bench headed by Justice Arun Mishra, will take up the affidavit filed by advocate Utsav Bains.
-He had stated on oath that according to his reliable sources, a Delhi based fixer, Romesh Sharma had hatched a plan to target the CJI and force him to resign.
+The Bench headed by Justice Arun Mishra, took up the affidavit filed by advocate Utsav Bains.
+In a short hearing, the Bench issued notice to Bains and sought for his personal appearance in court by 10.30 tomorrow.

 SC lawyers' body ups the heat against CJI